Quick Facts on Post-Traumatic Stress DisorderEn Español

 Behavioral: Psychotherapy that helps children speak, draw, play, or write about their trauma has been successful in easing symptoms.
 In other cases, your child’s clinician might recommend cognitive behavior therapy to teach your child to cope with his or her fear instead of addressing the trauma directly.
 Therapy sessions for children almost always involve a parent, a family member, or another caregiver.

-Pharmacological: Medication may be prescribed to help alleviate fear and anxiety, starting with antidepressants and anti-anxiety drugs.
+Medication: Medication may be prescribed to help alleviate fear and anxiety, starting with antidepressants and anti-anxiety drugs.
 If your child has persistent bad dreams, a drug used to treat hypertension called Prazosin has proven effective in curbing them.